wright-group/phasematching_calc/docs/examples.rst

 the geometry is planar, and the first laser is the -k2 one while the others are k1 and k3.
 The sample is a sandwich of caf2, water, and caf2 at thicknesses shown.

-The simulated data space is shown in the next block.
+The simulated ``WrightTools`` Data conversion is shown in the next block.
 One defines the numpy `linspace`s for the two independent coordinates, the k1 and -k2 inputs.
 Then a `for` loop cycles through each series of m,n elements and places it into a channel array that gets placed into a Data object.
 The remaining code follows the WrightTools methodology of using the linspaces as variables and plotting the result using the `artists.quick2D` method.